ml-cube/ml3-platform-docs/md-docs/user_guide/task.md

 OCR is widely used in document digitization, automated data entry, and extracting information from scanned documents or photos.

+## Beta Tasks - Coming Soon

+ML cube Platform is continuously evolving, and new Task Types are being introduced to cover additional machine learning use cases.
+The following Tasks are currently in development and will be available in future releases:

+### Anomaly Detection

+Anomaly Detection is a task aimed at identifying unusual or rare patterns in data that deviate from expected behavior.
+It is commonly used in applications such as fraud detection, system monitoring, and quality control.
+Models typically assign an anomaly score to each sample, indicating how much it differs from the norm.

+### Optimization

+Optimization Tasks focus on finding the best possible configuration or decision under a set of constraints and objectives.
+These tasks are often used in scenarios such as resource allocation, scheduling, or parameter tuning.
+The goal is to maximize or minimize a target objective while satisfying given conditions.

+### AI Agents

+AI Agents are autonomous or semi-autonomous systems designed to interact with environments, tools, or users to achieve specific goals.
+Unlike traditional models that produce a single prediction, AI Agents can perform multi-step reasoning, execute actions, and adapt their behavior based on feedback or observations.
+They are particularly suited for complex workflows that require planning, tool usage, and iterative decision-making.

 [Model]: model.md
 [Data schema]: data_schema.md